pharmaverse/admiraltemplate/README.md

     similar release schedule and cadence, in order to ease adoption by our users and to give clear expectations.
-The `{admiral}` core package cadence of releases is one every quarter on a fixed schedule (every first Friday of the last month of a quarter - March, June, September, December).
+The `{admiral}` core package cadence of releases is one every quarter on a fixed schedule (every first Monday of the last month of a quarter - March, June, September, December).
 The core package will set the release schedule for the package extensions to follow, i.e. once `{admiral}` releases we’d expect package extension releases targeted within a 2 week